 As soon as this voltage is applied to the IC, it begins oscillating and its internal mosfet begins switching the ferrite transformer primary at the predetermined oscillating frequency.

-Being a flyback design, the secondary also starts conducting during the OFF cycles of the primary through mutual induction and generates the required 12V at the output side.
+Being a flyback design, the secondary also starts conducting during the OFF cycles of the primary through mutual induction and generates the required 12V voltage at the output side.

 Transformer Winding Data